 - National police clearance form

-There is an abundance of places to go and sights to see during your free time in South Africa.
-The following activities are available for an additional fee:
+Travel Extras (Not Included): There is an abundance of places to go and sights to see during your free time in South Africa.
+Activities available for an additional fee include those below and can be arranged only upon arrival:

 - Panorama Route: Enjoy a scenic route along Mpumalanga Escarpment and Blyde River Canyon, the third largest canyon in the world